gokkuu100/bot-batllr/README.md

 The application interacts with a backend API to store tasks.
 The API endpoints used are:

-    GET /tasks: Fetches all tasks from the server.
+    GET /: Fetches all bots from the server.
-    POST /tasks: Adds a new task to the server.
-    DELETE /tasks/:id: Removes a task with the specified ID from the server.
+    DELETE /:id: Removes a bot with the specified ID from the server.

 Contributing